pandas-dev/pandas/doc/source/user_guide/io.rst

 Finally, please note R's ``Date`` (without time component) will translate to ``datetime64`` in pandas.
-Also, R's date/time field type, ``POSIXct``, that can carry varying timezones will translate to UTC time in pandas.
+Also, R's date/time field type, ``POSIXct``, that can carry timezones will translate to UTC time in pandas.
 For example, in R, the following data sample from an .rda shows date/time in 'America/Chicago' local
 timezone: